 This eleven-week online course, designed and led by Prof Caroline Watt, involves contributions from the world’s leading parapsychologists and skeptics.
-To mark the 10th Anniversary of the course’s opening, we are bringing on board new and updated expert interviews from September 2018.

 The course is open to anyone regardless of geographical location.
 Each week, the course provides up to four hours of materials and activities, including core readings and summaries, interviews with leading researchers (including Prof James Alcock, Prof Stephen Braude, Prof Chris French, Dr Dean Radin, Prof Jessica Utts and Prof Richard Wiseman), online discussions, and self-assessment quizzes.

 The course will teach you about the methods parapsychologists use, the results of ESP and PK research, the psychology of paranormal beliefs and experiences, and how to think critically about the paranormal.
 The course will not teach you how to be ‘psychic’, read minds, be a ‘ghosthunter’, or communicate with the deceased.
 Topics include:

 Theories in parapsychology

 Some comments from students who have completed the course: